CenterForOpenScience/COSDev/docs/osf/addons.rst

 - The words SHALL, MUST, MAY, etc are to be interpreted as defined `here`_
 - The add-on system is module based not class based
 - Everything you touch should be in the website/addons/ directory
-- A new AddonSettings record is created upon enabling your addon's checkbox on the user settings page and submitting the form.
-You should *not* instantiate an `MyAddonUserSettings` object yourself
+- You MUST NOT instantiate an `AddonSettings` object yourself
 - `to_json` returns the mako context for the settings pages
 - Log templates: the `id` of each script tag correspond to log actions.
 - Don't forget to do error handling!
 This includes handling errors that might occur if 3rd party HTTP APIs cause a failure and any exceptions that a client library might raise